yh1008/speech-to-text/codeswitch/README.md

 `MER_score.py` takes in three arguments:
 1. model dir
 2. lang dir
-3. True for use char based, False for use word based calculation
+3. True for using char based calculator, False for using word based calculation

 ### path.sh